SFe-Team-was-taken/SFe/README.md

 ## Bringing soundfonts to new heights

+### This is the SFe32-only branch.

+This is a version of the SFe specification which only includes the parts of the spec that are relevant to SFe32.
+We plan on making major changes to SFe64 in the future, so the separation of the SFe32 and SFe64 specs will make it clearer.

+---

 ### What is SFe?

 Like many members of the soundfont community, we are tired of the limitations of the ancient SoundFont format.
 So, in 2020, we launched the SFe (SF-enhanced) project, to research backwards-compatible improvements and updates to the format.